gordonhart/atlasof.space/README.md

   - [ ] Incorporate apsidal and nodal precession (changing ω and Ω over time)
   - [ ] Use ephemeris data for modeling
 - Scene rendering:
-  - [ ] Examine render settings, see if visuals can be improved
+  - [ ] Examine render settings, see if visuals can be improved (e.g. overlap between planet and ellipse)
   - [ ] Fix alignment between planet and ellipse
   - [ ] Render 3D models for asteroids
   - [ ] Improve offscreen indicator rendering for moons when the main planet is not visible